isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

 Workbooks
 *********

-Workbooks store the Analyses you create, and their related data.
+Workbooks store the analyses you create, and their related data.
+You can create multiple analyses in a workbook and store them on separate worksheets within the workbook.
 The worksheets you create to conduct analysis are based on the source data selected (i.e. Genes and miRNAs, Variables and Cohorts).
 Workbooks can be used to:

   * Group together multiple related analyses.
   * Share analysis results with specific groups of people.

 For example, you can create a Workbook (i.e., Disease A) which consists of identifying gene mutations and pathways involved in Head and Neck Cancer (and share it with research Group A).

-And to create another Workbook (i.e., Disease B) with a different group of researchers (Group B) investigating the average time after diagnosis of death for different lung cancers.
-Think of workbooks as virtual "excel spreadsheets" that various related analyses can be created in individual Worksheets (“Tabs” within the spreadsheet) and grouped together in one Workbook (the overall spreadsheet).
+And then you could create another Workbook (i.e., Disease B) with a different group of researchers (Group B) investigating the average time after diagnosis of death for different lung cancers.
+Think of workbooks as virtual "excel spreadsheets".
+Various related analyses can be created in individual worksheets (“Tabs” within the spreadsheet) and grouped together in one workbook (the overall spreadsheet).

-Additionally, you can:
-  * Save a Workbook for later use, or
-  * Edit an existing Workbook.

 Create a New Workbook
 #####################

-From your Dashboard, you will find the “Saved Workbooks” panel.
-This panel displays any previously created, Saved Workbooks, also you are able to “Create a New Workbook”.
+On **Your Dashboard**, there is a **Saved Workbooks** panel.
+This panel displays any previously created, saved workbooks.
 If you do not have any saved workbooks you will see “Workbooks store the analyses you create, and their related data." text in the panel.

-To create a **Workbook** from Your Dashboard, click on the **“Create a New Workbook”** link in the "Saved Workbooks" panel.
-This will take you to the Workbook creation page.
+To create a new workbook, click on the **Create a New Workbook** link.

-**Note:** If you wish to use your own data in graphing, please review the documentations on `how to upload your own data`_ and on `how to graph your own data`_.
-Using your own data uses a slightly different approach than is described here.

-**ANNOUNCEMENT:** For OncoPrint, OncoGrid, and SeqPeek analyses we now provide a default gene list.
-Genes with consensus score of 6 or higher are added to the default gene list.
-(Ref: `Bailey et al., Cell.
-2018 Apr 5;173(2):371-385.e18. doi: 10.1016/j.cell.2018.02.06 <https://www.sciencedirect.com/science/article/pii/S009286741830237X?via%3Dihub>`_ )

-.. _how to upload your own data: program_data_upload.html
-.. _how to graph your own data: GraphingUserData.html
+Selecting **Create a New Workbook** from the **WORKBOOKS** menu dropdown also displays a screen where you can create a new workbook.

+Follow these steps to create a workbook:

-1. From the Workbook creation panel you will first select one of six analysis types (i.e., Bar chart, Histogram, Scatter Plot, Violin Plot, Cubby Hole Plot or SeqPeek).
+1. From the Workbook creation panel, select an Analysis Type (i.e., Bar Chart, Histogram, Scatter Plot, Violin Plot, Cubby Hole Plot, SeqPeek, OncoPrint or OncoGrid).

   * **Analysis Type Description**